hstack2003/CSC-101-Project/README.txt

 Text files:
     pyelp.txt: contains the Restaurants that meet the user's preferences

-Prototypes of all functions with documentation.
-The documentation will include - purpose of the function, usage of all arguments to the functions, usage of return type of the function.
-An example is listed below for your reference:
+Prototypes of all functions with documentation:

 # category select function asks the user to type the integers corresponding to the categories for which they have preferences
 # input is integers from user